alexstuk/arbitrage-bot/README.md

 # arbitrage-bot
-Trading bot buys and sells crypto on various exchanges using arbitrage
+This trading bot profits by using arbitrage.
+It buys and sells ethereum and bitcoin on various exchanges.